-Belarus is the “North Korea” of Europe says US diplomat
+Belarus is the “North Korea” of Europe, says US diplomat

 Tikhanovskaya testified by telephone from Prague to the Senate Foreign Relations Committee.

 The meeting comes as part of the preamble to US President Joe Biden’s summit with Russian President Vladimir Putin in Geneva on June 16.
-Biden arrived in Cornwall on June 10 for a G7 summit hosted by the UK and hopes to bring a coordinated position with the EU to his talks with Putin next week.
+Biden arrived in Cornwall on June 10 for a G7 summit hosted by the UK and hopes to bring a co-ordinated position with the EU to his talks with Putin next week.

-The White House has been playing down expectations from the meeting saying that the most that can be expected is a stabilisation of relations.
+The White House has been playing down expectations for the meeting, saying that the most that can be expected is a stabilisation of relations.
 Belarus will be on the agenda, as will climate change.
 Berlin said this week that it hopes arms controls will be a topic, which has already been mentioned several times, but in doing so signalled that restarting arms control talks is a top priority for Germany, which is also high on the Kremlin’s agenda.

 Tikhanovskaya also picked up on the North Korea theme and said that United States and EU should implement "a comprehensive and unwavering response" to force Lukashenko to hold a new election and end what she called his abuses.